Format

 - Maximum Number of Placements: One for each IJN Placement

 - Number of LBA Placed: Enough to equal or exceed total IJN LBA placed or have placed all LBA.
+This also applies in Step 2.

 5. Japanese - Movement of amphibious